 Sometimes it works to schedule set times for email.
 For example: “Every day between 5pm and 5.30pm I will answer my email.”
 But I’ve found that it’s okay to be more flexible.

-However, rule 1 still applies.
+However, rule 1 still applies—whether it helps inbox zero or not.
 That means: No “checking” of email.
 Sometimes it works to answer your email on set times.
 And only once or twice a day.
 But I’ve found that it doesn’t really matter how often you want to deal with email.

 As long as you are not interrupted by it, it’s okay.
 Some people just have to deal with more email.
 So just deal with it.
 Some days I don’t open email at all.
 Other days I spend a few hours on email.